Boundary H\"{o}lder continuity of stable solutions to semilinear elliptic problems in $C^{1,1}$ domains: Approximation and proof in domains

 \section{Approximation and proof in $C^{1,1}$ domains}

 Here we give the complete proof of our main result, Theorem~\ref{thm:c11}, which establishes a priori estimates in $C^{1,1}$ domains.
-By an approximation argument (carried out in the proof at the end of this section), it will suffice to prove this result in smooth domains.
+By an approximation argument (carried out in the proof at the end of this section), it will suffice to obtain these estimates in smooth domains.

 First, we comment on the invariance of our class of solutions under general transformations flattening the boundary.
-This will allow us to reduce the problem in smooth domains to proving estimates in half-balls, which have already been obtained in Theorem~\ref{thm:holder} above.
+This fact will allow us to reduce the problem in smooth domains to half-balls, where we already obtained a priori estimates in Theorem~\ref{thm:holder} above.